-Translation:Address me without the 'honorable'.
-My last name is Wang.
+Translation:No need for the "honorable", my last name is Wang.

 How is "honorifics" unnatural?
 Simply because it's not used often these days doesn't mean it's not natural -- some people are still well-read.